kitjack/article-harmony-finder-83/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/b07d0d1e-1c7b-4525-b6f4-e239f5be3f6f) and start prompting.
+Simply visit the https://lovable.dev/projects/fd91b290-a736-4c27-a47a-9d29f4bf8cfc and start prompting.

 Changes made via Lovable will be committed automatically to this repo.